asilvajunior/devops-case-studies/04_terraform_modular_multi_env/README.md

 # Terraform on Azure Reference Modular Multi Environment Sample

-This repository helps you implement infrastructure as multi monolithic code using Terraform and Microsoft Azure.
+This repository helps you implement infrastructure as modular multi environment code using Terraform and Microsoft Azure.

 ```
 📦04_terraform_modular_multi_env